 As for details of the model, during PCD module, all three frames are fed as input, to first generate the aligned features, then to calculate the pixels offset map of deformable convolution for center frame, which provides the new position of DNN convolution kernel.
 During TSA module, temporal attention is to compute frame similarity in an embedding space.
 Intuitively, in an embedding space, a neighboring frame that is more similar to the reference one, should be paid more attention, and the spatial attention to emphasize important features for subsequent restoration.
 When appropriate neighboring reference pictures are not available in decoded picture buffer, alternatively the image-based detail enhancement model is applied.
 In that case, the residual block is modified to use even smaller kernel size (1 and 3), and weight normalization layer is also applied to speed up the convergence and improve robustness of model training.

 Simulation results

-Simulations were conducted based on [3].
-The results of classes A&B will be updated.
+The proposed method was implemented on VTM11, and simulations were conducted based on [3].
 The en/decoding times in the below table are not reliable at all, because the cloud servers for tests were congested irregularly.